Keyfactor/paloalto-firewall-orchestrator/docsource/content.md

 This part specifies that the configuration relates to devices managed by Panorama.
 Panorama can manage multiple devices, such as firewalls.

 **/entry[@name='localhost.localdomain']**:
+Note `'locahost.localdomain'` will always be that `constant value` do not make that **anything else!**.
 The entry tag with the attribute @name='localhost.localdomain' identifies a specific device by its name.
 In this case, it refers to the device named "localhost.localdomain," which is a default or placeholder name for the device.

 **/template**:
 This section indicates that the path is within the templates section.
 Templates in Panorama are used to define configuration settings that can be applied to multiple devices.